shopware/shopware/src/Docs/_new/4-how-to/050-custom-entity.md

 [titleEn]: <>(Creating a custom entity)
-[wikiUrl]: <>(../how-to/creating-a-custom-entity?category=platform-en/how-to)

 ## Overview

 Quite often, your plugin has to save data into a custom database table.
-The Shopware platform's [data abstraction layer](./data-abstraction-layer.md) fully supports custom entities, so you don't have to take care about the data handling at all.
+The Shopware platform's [data abstraction layer](../2-internals/1-core/20-data-abstraction-layer/__categoryInfo.md) fully supports custom entities, so you don't have to take care about the data handling at all.

 ## Plugin base class